 Dr James Charles Russell

-I am a conservation biologist jointly appointed in the School of Biological Sciences and the Department of Statistics.
-I obtained my PhD in Biology and Statistics from the University of Auckland in 2007 and then worked overseas before joining the faculty in 2010.
+Dr James Russell is a conservation biologist at the University of Auckland jointly appointed in the School of Biological Sciences and the Department of Statistics.
+He obtained his PhD in Biology and Statistics from the University of Auckland in 2007 and then worked overseas as a research fellow at UC Berkeley in the French territories of Reunion Island and French Polynesia before joining the faculty in 2010.

 Research | Current